hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_2/practical_vedanta_and_other_lectures/083_sankhya_and_vedanta.md

 the Sankhya calls the Mahat or Intelligence, and out of that comes consciousness.
 According to Sankhya, this is an element (Tattva).
-And out of consciousness are evolved Manas or mind, the organs of the senses, and the Tanmâtras (particles of sound, touch, etc.).
+And out of consciousness are evolved Manas or mind, the organs of the senses, and the Tanmātras (particles of sound, touch, etc.).
 All the fine particles are evolved from consciousness, and out of these fine particles come the gross elements which we call matter.
 The Tanmatras cannot be perceived; but when they become gross particles, we can feel and sense them.

-The Chitta, in its threefold function of intelligence, consciousness, and mind, works and manufactures the forces called Prâna.
+The Chitta, in its threefold function of intelligence, consciousness, and mind, works and manufactures the forces called Prāna.
 You must at once get rid of the idea that Prana is breath.
 Breath is one effect of Prana.
 By Prana are meant the nervous forces governing and moving the whole body, which also manifest themselves as thought.
 The foremost and most obvious manifestation of Prana is the breathing motion.
 Prana acts upon air, and not air upon it.
-Controlling the breathing motion is prânâyâma.
+Controlling the breathing motion is prānāyāma.
 Pranayama is practised to get mastery over this motion; the end is not merely to control the breath or to make the lungs strong.
 That is Delsarte, not Pranayama.
 These Pranas are the vital forces which manipulate the whole body, while they in their turn are manipulated by